lbeder/health-monitor-rails/README.md

 This will make the page to be served in the `/status` endpoint for instance (from where the engine was mounted).

-### Showing response time of checks
+### Showing Response Times of Checks

 ```ruby
 HealthMonitor.configure do |config|
   config.response_threshold = 0.8
 end
 ```

-By default, this setting is disable.
-You need is to enable to write a `Float` value in the setting like a threshold.
-After this, each provider will measure the theirs response time.
-And if response time exceeded the threshold - you will see that by the `/check` endpoint on the view.
+By default, this setting is disabled.
+Enable it and enter a floating‑point threshold value.
+Once enabled, each provider logs its response time; if a provider’s response time exceeds the threshold, the issue will be visible via the `/check` endpoint.

 ### Monitoring Script